 The substances or materials that are not affected by a magnet are known as non-magnetic materials.
-Each atoms of a non magnetic material has dipole moment, but the net dipole moment of the entire substance becomes zero and these substances cannot be magnetized even after applying external magnetic field.
+Each atom of a nonmagnetic material has a dipole moment, but the net dipole moment of the entire substance becomes zero and these substances cannot be magnetized even after applying an external magnetic field.

-Rubber, Plastics, Papers, feather, mica, etc. are the examples of non-magnetic materials.
+Rubber, Plastics, Papers, feathers, mica, etc. are examples of non-magnetic materials.
 Some alloys also behave like non-magnetic materials.
-Also, the diamagnetic materials like Zn, Cu, etc. and their alloys like brass are not magnetic materials as their magnetic interactions are very weak.
+Also, diamagnetic materials like Zn, Cu, etc. and their alloys like brass are not magnetic materials as their magnetic interactions are very weak.

 Difference between magnetic and non-magnetic material

 |2.||Can be converted into a magnet||Cannot be converted into a magnet anyway|